 A retailer can partner with these services to offer same-day delivery, but this requires tight integration of in-store point of sale systems and inventory with one or more third-party delivery apps.
 That means careful balancing to ensure that supply not only meets demand, but also gets it to the right customer, on time, across an array of possible delivery windows.

 Accurate real-time information is required at every step of the process to ensure that customers get the right information about product availability, and orders are delivered correctly and on time.
 A database that can deliver this information is crucial.

 To capture the full power of the cloud and stay ahead of the competition, forward-thinking retailers are moving to cloud-native digital databases.
-That same Flexera study shows that half of all workloads now run in the cloud, and enterprises plan to increase that to 57% by the end of 2021.
 This is happening because cloud-native databases are the best way to deliver the support for distributed real-time processing/transactions that retailers require.

 Case in point: Lush Fresh Handmade Cosmetics operates 950 stores in 49 countries and processes 165,000 financial transactions per day.
 Accurate, real-time insight into their global inventory, both on hand for point of sale as well as in the pipeline from suppliers, made it critical for their global inventory management database to be ultra-resilient with no outages or downtime.
 The company selected CockroachDB for its zero RPO (recovery point objective) and an average of 4.5 second RTO (recovery time objective) — ensuring that data is never lost and applications are highly available.
 Lush also found that having a managed database in the cloud allowed the company’s engineering team to focus on application development instead of maintaining third-party software.
 (Watch: Why LUSH migrated from Google Spanner to CockroachDB).